pacak/bpaf/README.md

 ```

 At any point you can apply additional validation or fallback values in terms of current parsed
-state of each subparser and you can have several stages as well:
+state of each sub-parser and you can have several stages as well:

 ```rust